Overview

 - A higher

-value should achieve higher recall at lowerM
+EF_CONSTRUCTIONvalue should achieve higher recall at lowerMandEF_SEARCHvalues

 EF_SEARCH

-parameter defines the quality of search on the index.
+TheEF_SEARCH parameter defines the quality of search on the index.
 The higher the value, the more nodes will be explored during the search to find the nearest neighbors, which improves the overall recall performance.

 It is the only parameter that can be changed after the index is created, as it only applies to the scope of the individual query that uses the index.